danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 The ARN of the Lambda handler associated with the originally called endpoint, can be obtained from `event.methodArn`.
 APIG will use this ARN to invoke said Lambda handler--in our case this will be the Lambda handler that gets the profile data.

-Additionally, Auth0 can also provide a custom JWT `scope` claim.
-However we didn't configure this and that's why it's not part of the `verifiedData`.
-You can read more about scope in the <a href="https://auth0.com/docs/scopes/current" target="_blank" rel="noopener noreferrer">Auth0 docs</a>.
-And if scope is configured, it can be returned in the `authResponse` like so:
+As mentioned when [discussing authorization](#a-note-on-authorization), Auth0 can also provide scope a custom JWT claim.
+But we didn't configure this and that's why it's not part of the `verifiedData`.
+If it is configured, you can propagate it downstream like this:

 ```js
 const authResponse = {